 Also, this passage when he sees the sharks: "'Ay,' he said aloud.
 There is no translation for this word and perhaps it is just a noise such as a man might make, involuntarily, feeling the nail go through his hands and into the wood."

-And the part when he carries the mast out of the boat and fall down multiple times, like Jesus with the cross.
+And the part when he carries the mast out of the boat and fall down three times, like Jesus with the cross.

 Narm: The Polish title of the novella, Stary człowiek i morze, while being a perfectly faithful rendition of the original, has the dubious distinction of being one of the most chuckle-inspiring titles in the history of Polish translations due to the fact that the pronunciation of the "sea"-meaning word morze and może, the latter of which literally means "he/she/it can", sounds about the same.
 And when the verb ''może" is left without a complimentary, it is commonly associated with sexual prowess.
 So the whole title, when read aloud, might just as well say "An old man who can still get some".

 Tear Jerker - The ending is on the verge of heartbreaking to some readers.

 The other fishermen are in awe of Santiago's effort to bring such a giant fish back.
 The boy even cries for the suffering that the Old Man endured.
 They display the bony remains, but the tourists don't comprehend what they're seeing.